Scientific Name

 Description

-Crassula rogersii is a small, usually much-branched succulent shrub with erect to decumbent branches and fleshy club-shaped leaves.
-It grows up to 12 inches (30 cm) tall.
-The stems are green and fleshy, becoming reddish-brown with age.
-Leaves are densely covered with short white hairs, giving them a velvety texture.
+Crassula rogersii is a small, usually much-branched succulent shrub with erect to decumbent branches and fleshy, club-shaped leaves.
+It can grow up to 12 inches (30 cm) tall.
+The stems are green and succulent, becoming reddish-brown with age.
+The leaves are densely covered with short white hairs, giving them a velvety texture.
 They remain green in shady spots but are at their best with plenty of sunlight, where they become red-tipped.

 In summer, the plant produces pale yellow, tubular to almost cylindrical flowers held in small clusters at the end of slender stalks that can reach up to 8 inches (20 cm) in length.